Best mountain bike wheels 2023 – the lightest cross-country options to the strongest downhill MTB wheels

-Based on variables like weight, stiffness, and rim width, a new set of the best mountain bike wheels will improve how your bike responds to various terrains and challenges.
-These factors are always changing based on your mountain bike discipline and there is often a large variation in weight and size across the board.
-There’s no one-wheel size-fits-all situation.
+The best mountain bike wheels will improve how your bike responds to various terrains and challenges.
+There are many factors like weight, stiffness, and rim width to take into consideration when choosing, and they are always changing depending on your mountain bike discipline.
+There is a huge variation in weight and size across the board, and there’s no one-wheel-size-fits-all situation.

-We've taken a look at the best mountain bike wheels, split them into three separate categories – cross-country, trail/enduro, and downhill mountain biking and picked out a mix of options in each based on price and performance.
+As you'll see there is also a massive selection of top-performing wheel options which can make the choice of where to splash the cash difficult.
+Our experts have tested many of the best mountain bike wheels and split them into three separate categories – cross-country, trail/enduro, and downhill mountain biking – and picked out a mix of options in each based on price and performance.
 Cross-country mountain bike wheels should be light, whereas downhill wheels should be able to withstand heavy abuse.
 The best mountain bike wheels for trail and endurance riding balance these two factors.

 The best mountain bike wheels for cross-country